How Big Is 40 ml? A practical guide to Volume Measurement

 Understanding volume measurements can be tricky, especially when we're dealing with everyday quantities like 40 ml.
-This article will explore exactly how big 40 ml is, providing visual comparisons, real-world examples, and delving into the science behind volume measurement.
+Still, this article will explore exactly how big 40 ml is, providing visual comparisons, real-world examples, and delving into the science behind volume measurement.
 By the end, you'll have a much clearer grasp of this common unit and be able to confidently estimate and compare volumes in milliliters.

 Introduction: Understanding Milliliters (ml)